SkySingh04/QuizQuest/README.md

 - **Quiz Access**: Access available quizzes, view details, and track completion status.
 - **Real-time Updates**: Firebase ensures real-time updates for quiz status and progress tracking.

-## Contributing

-- Contributions are welcome!
-Feel free to fork the repository, make improvements, and create pull requests.

-- Please view the list of open issues at [Issues](https://github.com/Akash-Singh04/QuizQuest/issues).
-Any contributions to them are welcome.

 ## Authors